 Whereas solar has a return of say 4-5 years.
 In 2018 for batteries it’s more like 15+ years, so they aren’t there economically.

-You might think that you should wait on batteries to be more economical and do it all in one go.
+You might think that you should wait for batteries to be more economical and do it all in one go.
 But you can easily buy a solar system and add a battery to it later.

 Actually, every solar system in the market can be compatible with batteries.

 So you need the solar the “charger” and the battery to make it all work.
-If you buy solar first you can add one of the many plug and play batteries that come with a charger such as Tesla 2nd gen, Sonnen, Enphase etc and it will just work.
+If you buy solar first you can add one of the many plugs and play batteries that come with a charger such as Tesla 2nd gen, Sonnen, Enphase etc and it will just work.

-With a lead acid car battery or just some battery cells, you would need to get a separate charger unit to make it work.
+With a lead-acid car battery or just some battery cells, you would need to get a separate charger unit to make it work.